 - f_offset is the separation between the sub-block edge frequency and the centre of the measuring filter.

-- f_offsetmax is equal to the gap between passband bandwidth minus half of the bandwidth of the measuring filter.
+- f_offsetmax is equal to the gap between passbands bandwidth minus half of the bandwidth of the measuring filter.

 - fmax is equal to f_offsetmax minus half of the bandwidth of the measuring filter.